 Sure, those are actual legal terms, but what she said, the context she said it in, did not make sense.
 The same is true for legal policies you find online.

-When I started blogging about the legal aspects of blogging and entrepreneurship, I quickly realized that there was a need for easy and affordable legal policies and contracts that bloggers could use.
+When I started blogging about blogging and entrepreneurship’s legal aspects, I quickly realized that there was a need for easy and affordable legal policies and contracts that bloggers could use.

 Here is a better deal for you-you can now get all the necessary and recommended website policies in one affordable bundle.

 Legal Mistake #2-They Don’t Have a Disclaimer Policy With Proper Disclosures